-The best-fit source spectral model parameters and their 90\% confidence intervals are obtained through MCMC computation and presented in Table~A2.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are estimated to be $\log [n_{\rm e}/\rm{cm}^{-3}] \le 17.1$, $A_{\rm Fe} \le 4.9$, $a^{\ast}=0.796_{-0.663}^{+0.123}$, and $\theta^{\circ}=51_{-33}^{+5}$, respectively.
-We also find a lower limit on the hot coronal electron temperature at 63\keV{}.
-Our joint \xmm{}/\nustar{} spectral modeling better constrained the spin parameter, which was previously not constrained by JJ19's \xmm{} spectroscopy alone.
+\end{linenomath} The best-fit source spectral model parameters and their 90\% confidence intervals derived through MCMC computation, are presented in Table~\ref{table_output_parameters}.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are estimated to be $\log [n_{\rm e}/\rm{cm}^{-3}] \le 17.1$, $A_{\rm Fe} \le 4.9$, $a^{\ast}=0.796_{-0.663}^{+0.123}$, and $\theta=51_{-33}^{+5}$~degree, respectively.
+We find the lower limit for the hot coronal temperature to be 63\keV{}.
+Our joint \xmm{}/\nustar{} spectral modeling obtained stringent constraints on the spin parameter, which was previously unconstrained by JJ19's \xmm{} spectroscopy alone.